Skaruts/Lua-Enum/README.md

 Lastly:
 - The format string can contain spaces.
-- Standard naming rules for identifiers apply: field names cannot contain spaces, must start by a letter or underscore, can contain numbers after that, etc.
+- Standard naming rules for identifiers apply: element names cannot contain spaces, must start by a letter or underscore, can contain numbers after that, etc.
 - Duplicated strings will throw an error.
 - Using a custom value on the first enum element will override `<start_value>`.
 - Using negative custom values with exponential growth will increase them by half toward `0`.